 - If the warning was ignored, or if you filed your notice already, then you are allowed to give a final 91-day warning

-- You must send your Notice of Intent to file to all the relevant parties
+- You must send your Notice of Intent to File a Claim to all the relevant parties

 There’s a little more to it

 Unfortunately, this checklist is not exhaustive.
 The law is fairly exacting when it comes to medical malpractice claims, which is why a medical malpractice attorney at Cochran, Kroll & Associates, P.C. can be extremely helpful in guiding you through the legal requirements.

 If you feel you have experienced medical negligence or substandard medical treatment and suffered as a consequence, contact our law firm for a no-obligation consultation to discuss the merits of your case.
 We can help you submit your affidavit of merit which requires the signature of a qualifying medical expert and file a lawsuit against the healthcare professional or facility who caused your injury and pain and suffering.